Learning the Interference Graph of a Wireless Network: Problem Formulation

 We now outline the basic ideas underlying our algorithms.
 First, consider the direct interference environment, characterized by $\mathcal{E}_D$.
 Note that due to the use of carrier sensing in CSMA/CA, if two APs are within each other's carrier sensing range, they will not transmit simultaneously.
 One can therefore infer that any pair of APs that transmit simultaneously during the observation period must not be able to hear each other.
 In other words, there is no {\it direct} interference between them.
 The algorithm starts with a full set of ${{|\mathcal{V}|}\choose{2}}$ candidate edges.
 Each time a simultaneous transmission is observed, the corresponding edge is removed.
 If the observation period is sufficiently long, all possible co-occurring transmission will be observed and the correct {\it direct} interference edge set $\Ec_D$ will be recovered.

 Next, consider the cases of hidden interference characterized by $\mathcal{E}_H$.
 Estimating this set is more involved and requires the collected ACK information.
 When a collision is detected at an AP, it implies that at least one of the other APs transmitting at the same time is interfering.
-The subset of APs transmitting at that time instance becomes a candidate set of hidden interferes for that AP.
+The subset of APs transmitting at that time instance is a candidate set of hidden interferes for that AP.
 For each collision detected by the AP, another candidate subset is formed.
-The true set of hidden interferers for that AP must intersect with all the candidate sets.
-When the observation period is sufficiently long, we show that the {\it minimum hitting set} \cite{karp} that intersects with {\em all} of the candidate subsets is the set of hidden interferers.
+The set of hidden interferers for that AP must have a non-empty intersection with {\em all} such candidate sets.
+When the observation period is sufficiently long, we show that the {\it minimum hitting set} \cite{karp} that intersects with all of the candidate subsets is the set of hidden interferers.
 The edge set $\Ec_H$ can thus be recovered.

 Our approaches to both problems were inspired by the PIE algorithms proposed in \cite{vivek_thesis,pie_nsdi}.
 For the direct interference problem, our approach is similar to PIE.
 Both rely on simultaneous transmissions to infer the interference graph.
 Our results provide the theoretical analysis and scaling behavior characterization that complement the empirical results of~\cite{vivek_thesis,pie_nsdi}.
-Our approach to the hidden interferences problem is quite different from~\cite{vivek_thesis,pie_nsdi}.
-While PIE uses a correlation based approach we use the hitting set approach mentioned above which attains more accurate results.
+Our approach to the hidden interferences problem is quite different from that taken in~\cite{vivek_thesis,pie_nsdi}.
+While PIE uses a correlation based approach we use the hitting set approach described above.
+The hitting set approach results in more accurate estimation of the graph of hidden interferers, as elaborated in Sec. \ref{sec.achHiddenInt}.